BluBracket/docs.blubracket.com/content/how-to/remediate-alerts/index.md

 ---
-title: "How to remediate alerts in code once they have been found by BluBracket."
+title: "How to remediate alerts in code once they have been found by BluBracket"
 description:
 lead:
 date: 2022-01-12T02:48:57+00:00